reflectoring/reflectoring.github.io/content/blog/2022/2022-01-28-getting-started-with-amazon-kinesis.md

 }
 ```

-Here we are first creating the request object for the `putRecord()` method with the name of the Kinesis Data Stream,partition key, and the data to be sent in bytes.
+Here we are first creating the request object for the `putRecord()` method with the name of the Kinesis Data Stream, partition key, and the data to be sent in bytes.
 Then we have invoked the `putRecord()` method on the `kinesisClient` to add a record to the stream.

 Running this program gives the following output: